freenandes/prez/README.md

 theme: pmcf
 ---

-# Presentations by Pedro MC Fernandes
+# My presentations

 Hi!
 Welcome, friend!
-This is my personal bunker of presentations.
-Feel free to browse around, even though presentations do need a presenter to make complete sense out of the laid-out topic, right?
+This is my personal vault of slide decks.
+Feel free to browse around, even though presentations do need a presenter to make complete sense, but... take a look anyway!

-If you want to know me better, maybe browse my [personal website](https://www.pmcf.xyz) or my digital garden [Topo da Mente](https://www.pmcf.xyz/topo-da-mente).
+If you want to know me better, browse my [personal website](https://www.pmcf.xyz) or read a bit of my digital garden in [Topo da Mente](https://www.pmcf.xyz/topo-da-mente).
+Anyway, have fun!
 Cheers!

+_— Pedro MC Fernandes_